juntaki/bucketwiki/README.md

 # S3 wiki

-A simple wiki written by golang.
+A simple wiki written in golang.
 Amazon S3 (and its compatibles) back-end.

 ## Build and run